henry2004y/VisAnaJulia/docs/src/man/analysis.md

 three eigenvectors represent the directions of maximum, intermediate, and minimum variance of the field component along each vector.

+!!! note
+    In practice, the ratio of intermediate to minimum variance should be larger than 5 to give good fit of LMN.

 ## ULF Wave Detection

 ULF waves are MHD waves: Alfvén wave, fast wave and slow wave.
 One basic approach to identify waves is to check the correlation of quantity perturbations.

+A tricky part in practice is how to get the average through smoothing.
+Note that a real satellite moves both in time and space.
+Usually people do moving-box-average to get an average state within a short period.

+A more careful analysis is called Walen test.

 ## Correlation Test Between Two Variables